-It is important to distinguish between court performance measurement indicators (and tools) and court performance management policies and tools.
-Court performance measurement indicators and tools assist in the quantitative and qualitative assessment of the functioning of courts.
+It is important to distinguish between court performance measurement indicators (and tools) and court performance measurement indicators and tools assist in the quantitative and qualitative assessment of the functioning of courts.
 These indicators and tools capture both internal and external aspects of a court's performance with surveys being a good example of direct user feedback on performance.